kkhaledhamed/ALU-Verification/README.md

 ## 📄 License

-This project is licensed under Analog Devices Inc, supervision for Summer 2025' Digital IC Design Internship
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.